kakaoenterprise/JORLDY/README.md

 docker run -it --rm --name jorldy -v %cd%:/JORLDY jorldy /bin/bash
 ```

-__:heavy_plus_sign: To use additional environments__
+### :heavy_plus_sign: To use additional environments

+__- Atari and Super Mario Bros__

-(atari and super-mario-bros need to be installed manually due to licensing issues)
+atari and super-mario-bros need to be installed manually due to licensing issues

 ```
 # To use atari
 pip install --upgrade gym[atari,accept-rom-license]